mscheltienne/nmod-wiki/doc/devices/magstim-super-rapid-plus.rst

 --------

 The tactile screen and the nob are used to configure the stimulation parameters.
-The `Super Rapid² Plus¹`_ can deliver single pulse, repetitive pulse and theta burst stimulation.
+The `Super Rapid² Plus¹`_ can deliver single pulse and repetitive pulse.

 .. tab-set::